dojo/docs/quickstart/data/usingdatastores/sorting.rst

                }
              }

-             //Callback for processing a returned list of unsorted items. function gotUnSortedItems(items, request) {
+             // Callback for processing a returned list of unsorted items. function gotUnSortedItems(items, request) {
                var list = dojo.byId("unSortedList");
                if (list) {